Analyst40/analyst40/project2/README.md

-# Project 2: Python Programming
+# Project 2: Exploratory Data Analysis

 - [Embed link(s) to your course reflections for this section of the curriculum]
 - [Describe your project briefly here]